TAlgorhythmic/dystellar-backend-rs/README.md

 # 🛠️ Minecraft Server Auth Backend (Minecraft login with Microsoft OAuth2)

-This is a lightweight, low level, high-performance backend written in Rust for Dystellar Network.
+This is a lightweight, low level, high-performance and heavily multithreaded backend written in Rust for Dystellar Network.

 ---